-Greens Norton is a larger village with a primary school, medical centre, community centre and post office.
-Representations were received from local members emphasising the links between Blakesley and Greens Norton.
 The remaining area covered by this proposed ward borders Warwickshire to the west and the proposed Towcester ward forms the eastern boundary.
 The Council considers this ward would be an effective solution for this area as it is composed mainly of interlinked rural areas which share common characteristics and features.
 There are no large settlements in this area, with Byfield being the largest village.

-The Council considered representations from its members about the links between Greens Norton and some of the parishes in this area and has proposed a ward of three councillors in order to achieve this.
+The Council considered representations from its members about the links between Greens Norton and some of the parishes in this area.
+Unfortunately it was not possible to include Greens Norton within this parish due to council size considerations.

-3.35.3 How does the proposal promote effective and convenient local government?
+3.36.3 How does the proposal promote effective and convenient local government?